girtsf/undersea-proto/README.md

 a process() method that takes BeatData and updates pixels[] array.

 To add a new visualizer, create a new FooVisualizer.pde file.
-Then add the class to the array in undersea.pde:setup().
+Then add the class to the array near the top of undersea.pde.